 A few people snore lightly, but snoring is usually noticeable and is sometimes loud enough to be heard in another room.
-Snoring is distressing only to other people, typically a bed partner or roommate trying to sleep.
-Snorers seldom know that they snore unless others tell them However, some hear their own snoring as they wake up.
+Snoring is distressing usually only to other people, typically a bed partner or roommate trying to sleep.
+Snorers seldom know that they snore unless others tell them.
+However, some hear their own snoring as they wake up.

 Snoring can have significant social consequences.
 It frequently causes stress between the snorer and bed partner or roommates.
-Snorers have been assaulted and rarely even murdered because of their snoring.

 Primary snoring is snoring that does not cause people to wake up more often than normal during the night.
 During sleep, the amount of airflow into the lungs and oxygen level in the blood are normal.
 Because these factors are normal, people do not have excessive daytime sleepiness.

-Every hour during sleep, people with OSA have five or more brief episodes when they stop breathing or their breathing is very shallow.
+Every hour during sleep, people with OSA have five or more brief episodes when they stop breathing or when their breathing is very shallow.
 They also have one or more of the following:

 Risk factors for snoring include

 Obesity, particularly fat distributed around the neck or midriff

 Use of alcohol (a very common cause of snoring) or other sedatives